 What colors are available in bamboo plants?

 Bamboo plants are available in a variety of colors.
-The assortment of colors allow gardeners to add a splash of color anywhere they'd like.
-For instance, if using the plant as a privacy screen, it's the easiest way to spruce up the screen.
+The assortment of colors allows gardeners to add a splash of color anywhere they'd like.
+For instance, using the plant as a privacy screen is the easiest way to spruce up the screen.

 How to Plant Bamboo

 When choosing a place to plant bamboo in your garden, it's best to leave 3' to 5' apart to create a dense screen.
 If you're not planting bamboo to create a dense screen, you can space the plants 5' to 10' apart.
 Bamboo grows best in areas that get at least five hours of direct sunlight each day.

 Bamboo can be planted any time of year.
 If planted in climates that experience harsh winters, It is best to plant the plant early enough to establish itself in the ground and harden before the temperatures begin to drop.
 Bamboo is a very hardy plant and can survive in cold temperatures.

 Yes, bamboo can be grown in containers.
 Bamboo species that clump and increase will need to be replanted every few years for the plant to reach its full potential.Bamboo plants for sale from Tennessee Wholesale Nursery